mittagessen/kraken/docs/index.rst

 ::

-  $ kraken -i bw.tif lines.txt segment
+  $ kraken -i bw.tif lines.json segment

 To OCR a binarized image using the default RNN and the previously generated page segmentation:

 ::

-  $ kraken -i bw.tif image.txt ocr --lines lines.txt
+  $ kraken -i bw.tif image.txt ocr --lines lines.json

 All commands and their parameters are documented, just add the standard ``--help`` flag for further information.